davidquantum/physics/h/sources/src/nernstplanck.txt

 	H1Space C(&Cmesh, &shapeset);
 	H1Space phi(MULTIMESH ? &phimesh : &Cmesh, &shapeset);

-When ``MULTIMESH`` is defined in `header.h <http://hpfem.org/git/gitweb.cgi/hermes2d.git/blob/HEAD:/examples/newton-np-timedep-adapt-system/header.h>`_. then different H1Spaces for ``phi`` and ``C`` are created.
+When ``MULTIMESH`` is defined in `main.cpp <http://hpfem.org/git/gitweb.cgi/hermes2d.git/blob/HEAD:/examples/newton-np-timedep-adapt-system/main.cpp>`_. then different H1Spaces for ``phi`` and ``C`` are created.
 It must be noted that when adaptivity is not used, the multimeshing in this example does not have any advantage, however, when adaptivity is turned on, then mesh for H1Space ``C`` is refined much more than for ``phi``.